Andrianos-Mastrokolias/Campus-Food-Ordering-Platform/docs/acceptance-tests.md

 ---

 # Sprint 3

 # Acceptance Tests for US1: Vendor detail change request

 ## Test 1.1 – Vendor submits detail change request

 Given an approved vendor is logged in
 When the vendor submits updated shop details
 Then a vendor detail change request is stored in Firestore.

 ---

 ## Test 1.2 – Admin reviews detail change request

 Given a vendor detail change request exists
-When the admin opens the detail requests dashboard
-Then the request is displayed with current and requested vendor details.
+When the admin opens the detail requests dashboard Then the request is displayed with current and requested vendor details.

 ---

 ## Test 1.3 – Admin approves detail change request

 Given a pending vendor detail request exists
 When the admin approves the request
-Then the vendor profile is updated with the requested changes.
+Then the request status changes to approved and the vendor profile is updated.

 ---

 ## Test 1.4 – Admin rejects detail change request

 Given a pending vendor detail request exists
 When the admin rejects the request
-Then the vendor profile remains unchanged.
+Then the request status changes to rejected and the vendor profile remains unchanged.

 ---